segmentio/chamber/README.md

 {"key","secret"}
 ```

-`export` providers ability to export secrets in various file formats.
+`export` provides ability to export secrets in various file formats.
 The following
 file formats are supported:

 * json (default)